ochoaughini/Constraint-Lattice/docs/principles.md

 By computing meets and joins, the engine can deduce what else must hold.
 For example, given two independent constraints, their meet represents the combined restriction—yielding new inferences automatically.

 ## Benefits of a Formal Language Approach
-- **Precision & rigor** – formal syntax eliminates ambiguity.
+- Precision and rigor – formal syntax eliminates ambiguity.
-- **Mathematical foundations** – lattice theory offers a solid algebraic basis.
+- Strong mathematical foundations based on lattice theory.
-- **Automated reasoning & verification** – enables constraint propagation, conflict detection, satisfiability algorithms.
+- Automated reasoning and verification (constraint propagation, conflict detection, satisfiability checks).
-- **Improved communication** – shared formal language for unambiguous collaboration.
+- Improved communication through a shared formal vocabulary.
-- **Adaptability & evolution** – monotonic structure gracefully handles changing requirements.
+- Adaptability to evolving requirements via monotonic structure.
-- **Expressiveness** – permits complex and recursive constraint grammars.
+- Expressiveness for nested and recursive constraint grammars.
-- **Early detection of inconsistencies**
+- Early detection of inconsistencies.
-- **Robust extensibility** via pluggable constraint classes and lattice enrichments
+- Robust extensibility through pluggable constraint classes and lattice enrichments